wishy78/DevOps-Course-Workshop-Module-08-Learners/during_workshop_8.md

 There are different approaches to writing the Dockerfile but we'd recommend starting from an [official dotnet image](https://hub.docker.com/_/microsoft-dotnet) and then [scripting the install of node/NPM](https://github.com/nodesource/distributions/blob/master/README.md).

-Then use the setup commands in [during_workshop_7.md](./during_workshop_7.md) to install dependencies and build the app, and add an `ENTRYPOINT` that will start the app.
+Then use the setup commands in the [README](./README.md) to install dependencies and build the app.

+Finally, add an `ENTRYPOINT` that will start the app.

 Once you've done that try building and running the Dockerfile locally to check it works.